cbent28/Streamlit_DAPP_on_EC2/README.md

 # Streamlit_DAPP_on_EC2

-Deploying a Data App on AWS for Free
+Deploying an EC2 instance to run a streamlit DAPP
 ===================================

 ## Step 1: Launch an instance<a name="ec2-launch-instance"></a>